amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 When we click 'Place Sell Order', KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.

 Eventually, after the transaction is complete, we should see:
- - our OMG balance go down to 0 since they're all tied up in our open order;
+ - our KIWI balance go down to 0 since they're all tied up in our open order;
  - our sell order appear as an open order is the "My Orders" section;
  - our order appear in the Ask side of the order book.